 Your brain is changing its physical form and function all the time anyway in response to your behaviors, emotions and thoughts, an ability known as neuroplasticity, whether it’s to your benefit or not.
 Davidson cites studies where training for happiness for as little as 2 weeks, for 30 minutes a day produced measurable changes in the participants’ brains and suggests that technology can be harnessed to promote happiness by technologically capturing mindfulness.

 In Davidson’s opinion, technology can play a pivotal role in helping Americans to embrace the idea that well-being is a skill to be learned.

-There are plenty self-help applications, like The Mindfulness App, Headspace, Calm.com, available now for increasing mindfulness, well-being, and happiness throughout your day which remind you to take a deep breath, ways to keep calm, or tips on how to meditate.
-One study, with the clever name of “Putting the ‘app’ in happiness,” found that smartphone based interventions significantly enhanced the participants’ well-being,
+There are plenty of self-help applications, like The Mindfulness App, Headspace, Calm.com, available now for increasing mindfulness, well-being, and happiness throughout your day which remind you to take a deep breath, ways to keep calm, or tips on how to meditate.
+One study, with the clever name of “Putting the ‘app’ in happiness,” found that smartphone-based interventions significantly enhanced the participants’ well-being,